panpf/sketch/docs/wiki/http_stack.md

 ### OkHttpStack

-Before using [OkHttpStack], you need to rely on the `sketch-okhttp` module, and then pass `httpStack()` when initializing [Sketch] The method to register is as follows:
+Before using [OkHttpStack], you need to rely on the `sketch-http-okhttp` module, and then pass `httpStack()` when initializing [Sketch] The method to register is as follows:

 ```kotlin